cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 #### How do 32 threads load 128 bits each?

-We have 32 threads in each warp loading 32 128-bit chunks in tandem, which is 512 total bytes or 128 words[^3] or 4x32 bank accesses (see [bank conflicts section](#bank-conflicts-and-smem-layout) below).
+We have 32 threads in each warp loading 32 128-bit chunks in tandem, which is 512 total bytes, or 128 words[^3], or 4x32 bank accesses (see the [bank conflicts section](#bank-conflicts-and-smem-layout) below).
 The GPU cannot physically load 512 bytes in one go, so the async proxy issues the load/store in **four phases**, 8 threads at a time (called a quarter-warp).[^4] In phase 1, threads 0-7 load the first 8 128-bit chunks.
-In phase 2, threads 8-15 do the next 8, and so on and so forth.
-In each phase, each quarter warp issues a contiguous 8x128-bit or 128-byte coalesced copy, which targets all 32 banks without any conflicts.
+In phase 2, threads 8-15 do the next 8, and so on.
+In each phase, each quarter warp issues a contiguous 8x128-bit (128-byte) coalesced copy, which targets all 32 banks without any conflicts.
 So by design, our async copies perfectly copy our data using the full HBM bandwidth.

 ### Tiled Copy
-Even though each thread copies 128 bits, each thread block is usually working with a variable amount of threads/warps.
+Even though each thread copies 128 bits, each thread block is usually working with a variable number of threads/warps.
 Given the 4 tensor cores per SM, 4 warps per block is typically a good choice for FA2.
 This means we have to determine how to copy each Q, K, V tile using these 128-bit async copies.

 CuTe uses `Tiled_Copy`, which "tiles" the memory you are trying to copy (in this case, GMEM) in a structured way over your entire memory region.
 It outlines the "tiling strategy" that your threads will follow.

-> Note that the "tiling" here is not the same tile as the Q, K, V tile.
+> Note that the "tiling" here is not the same as the Q, K, V tile.
 It's tiling the memory layout, while our Q, K, V are tiles of our algorithm.
 Unfortunately in our case, it's tiling...our tiles.

 ```cpp
 // layouts are not filled in yet